 Studies show that valerian reduces the time it takes to fall asleep and improves sleep quality, so if you can’t sleep, it may be just what you’re looking for.
 Unlike many prescription sleep medications, valerian has fewer side effects and is a lot less likely to result in morning drowsiness.

-Valerian root is often combined with other sedating herbs, such as hops (Humulus lupulus) and lemon balm (Melissa officianalis), to treat insomnia.
-In one study of children with minor sleep problems published in Phytomedicine, 81 percent of those who took an herbal combination of valerian and lemon balm reported sleeping much better than those who took a placebo.
+Valerian root is often combined with other sedating herbs, such as hops (Humulus lupulus) and lemon balm (Melissa officinalis), to treat sleep disorders.
+One study on children with minor sleep problems published in Phytomedicine found that 81 percent of those who took an herbal combination of valerian and lemon balm reported sleeping much better than those who took a placebo.

 How does valerian root help you sleep so well?
-Valerian contains a chemical called linarin, which creates a sedative effect.
+Valerian contains a chemical called linarin, which has been shown to have sedative effects.

-Valerian extract can cause sedation by increasing your brain’s GABA level.
-Gamma-amino butyric acid (GABA) is an inhibitory neurotransmitter in the central nervous system.
+Valerian extract can cause sedation by increasing your brain’s gamma-aminobutyric acid (GABA) level.
+GABA is an inhibitory neurotransmitter in the central nervous system.
 In large enough quantities it can cause a sedative effect, calming nervous activity.

 Results from an in vitro study suggest that valerian extract may cause GABA to be released from brain nerve endings and then block GABA from being taken back into nerve cells.
 In addition, valerian’s valerenic acid inhibits an enzyme that destroys GABA, another way that valerian can improve your GABA levels and promote a great night’s rest.